aflemm/cct-starbase/docs/reference/firmware.md

 An optional `urgency` field controls the presentation of an automatic update:

 - Omit it, or use `normal`, for ordinary update availability.
-- Use `high` to show an update-available alert.
-Choosing **Not Now** defers the next alert for at least 24 hours for that device and release version.
+- Use `high` to show an update-available alert once during each device connection.
+Choosing **Not Now** dismisses the alert until that device is disconnected and connected again.

 Urgency never installs firmware without the user's confirmation. `high` is valid only with `presentation: "automatic"`.